WinterAddons/WinterAddons/README.md

 1.
 ![image](https://github.com/user-attachments/assets/14760cc5-433b-4b4d-9910-e3c9ecdd990d)

-2. Click trough the files until you get to the "winteraddons.zip" folder (NOT WINTERADDONS-MAIN) and extract it
+2. Right click on the "winteraddons.zip" folder (NOT WINTERADDONS-MAIN) and extract it (this should open a new window with a "winteraddons" folder)
 3. Run "/ct files" ingame
 8. Open the modules folder
-9. Put WinterAddons in here
+9. Put the "winteraddons" folder from the previously opened window in here (its important that this is NOT the .zip file, otherwise it wont work)
 10. Run /ct load in-game
 11. Done